SamSamhuns/face_registration_and_recognition_milvus/README.md

 Indirect Attacks (Performed in the database level after the face image have already been ingested into the digital domain.
 Standard cybersecurity measures can counter these attacks)

+An example script with a train-test setup for training and testing the detection of real-vs-spoofed faces is provided at  [app_docker_compose/scripts/train_spoofed_face_vector_clsf.py].

 ### Countermeasures against face recognition attacks

 -   Stereo camera depth amp reading / 3D face structure reading / 3D face landmark detection